Pupil Premium Statement

 Local authority-maintained schools

-- all mainstream infant, primary, middle, junior, secondary and all-through schools serving children aged 5 to 16
+- mainstream infant, primary, middle, junior, secondary and all-through schools serving pupils in year groups reception to year 11

 - pupil referral units (PRUs), for children who do not go to a mainstream school